GeorgeSeif/Semantic-Segmentation-Suite/README.md

 **Coming Soon:**

-- Speed optimizations
+- Speed optimizations with TF Records

-- Multi-GPU support
+- Support NASNet and MobileNet for segmentation models that use classification network front-ends

 - ResNet-DUC, ResNet-HDC models.
 Plus anything that comes out at CVPR 2018!